 I logged this into my memory bank and continued on my way.

 As it turns out, he’s a baker and uses them in focaccia.
-But he also loves to just eat them on their own after a quick sauté.
+But he also loves to just eat them on their own after a quick sauté to blister them in the pan.

 I was sold.
 So I grabbed a pint eager to try something new and delicious!

-Blistering is what happens when thin-skinned are sautéed at a medium-high heat.
-The skin literally forms blisters that brown and then blacken.
-Though it sounds unappetizing it’s really delicious!
+Blistering is what happens when thin-skinned peppers are sautéed at a medium-high heat.
+The skin literally forms blisters that brown and then blacken to a nice char.
+Though it sounds unappetizing, it’s really delicious!

 You can see blisters starting to form on these shishito peppers in my pan.